pfefferle/wordpress-webmention/readme.md

 ### 4.0.1 ###

-* Show webmention form only if `pings_open`
+* Show Webmention form only if `pings_open`
-* Show webmention form also if comments are disabled
+* Show Webmention form also if comments are disabled

 ### 4.0.0 ###

-* Add settings for enabling webmention support by public post type
+* Add settings for enabling Webmention support by public post type
 * Add setting for disabling sending media links...URLs attached to image, video, or audio tags
-* Switch from sending webmentions to all URLs in post content to only ones with proper HTML markup
+* Switch from sending Webmentions to all URLs in post content to only ones with proper HTML markup
 * Support handling avatars if stored in meta
 * Support serving a local anonymous avatar if no email and cache whether there is a gravatar for a definable period of time
-* Store a webmention protocol property in comment meta
+* Store a Webmention protocol property in comment meta
-* Do not show webmention headers if URL does not support webmentions
+* Do not show Webmention headers if URL does not support Webmentions
-* Update webmention meta template to use separate file which is shown on the edit comment screen
+* Update Webmention meta template to use separate file which is shown on the edit comment screen
 * Minimum PHP version bumped to 5.4.
 WordPress currently has a minimum of 5.6 but we support back to version 4.9
 * For compatibility reasons, load a version of `is_avatar_comment_type` (introduced 5.1) and `get_self_link` (introduced 5.3) for use in this plugin
 * Improve all settings and template forms ( props @tw2113 )